Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Proposed Model

 We use the Hungarian algorithm again to determine optimal tracklet associations according to the costs $\mathcal{C}_{mc}(\tau_a,\tau_p)$.
 However, since the trajectory of a passenger that re-enters the field of view of a camera multiple times consists of a sequence of tracklets, we iteratively update the association costs until no further associations are possible.
-We keep track of indirectly associated tracklets by constructing the reacheability graph \nomenclature{$\mathcal{G}_{mc}$}{initialized graph where vertices are all the tracklets in camera pair} $\mathcal{G}_{mc}=(V, E)$, which contains one edge for each pair of associated tracklets.
-We then set the temporal identifiers of all the tracklets in $\mathcal{T}_p$ associated with a common tracklet $\tau_a \in \mathcal{T}_a$ to the first identifier among them.
+We keep track of indirectly associated tracklets by constructing the reachability graph \nomenclature{$\mathcal{G}_{mc}$}{Tracklet reachability graph} $\mathcal{G}_{mc}=(V, E)$, which contains one edge for each pair of associated tracklets.
+We then set the temporal identifiers of all the tracklets in $\mathcal{T}_p$ associated with a common tracklet $\tau_a$ to the first identifier among them.
 That is, the temporal label of a tracklet $\tau$ is given by